slsu0424/slsu0424.github.io/_posts/2023-11-02-use-natural-language-converse-mimiciii-database.md

     db = SQLDatabase.from_uri(conn_str)
 ```
 ## Set up SQL Database Agent
 LangChain provides an agent that allows the user to interact with SQL databases.
-Below are the steps to initialize the agent:
+Below are the steps to initialize it:

 ```python
 # create new llm model